 Christine Juarez, Director of Vashon Center for Dance

 Christine instructs many dance classes.
 She has taught for 30 years and holds a M.S. in Modern Dance and Physical Sciences as well as a B.S. in Ballet and Music.
 Christine has served as dance faculty at Indiana University, Washington University and Cornish College of the Arts – where she has taught and coordinated the summer dance program for 18 years.
 Christine’s mentors include notable teachers Bill Evans, Jean Pierre Bonnefoux, Jacques Cesbron, John White, Margarita De Saa, Marina Svetlova, Jurgen Pagles, Patrick Suzeau, Muriel Cohen, David Howard and Suzanne Grace.
 She has taught and held master classes at over 50 schools and arts centers throughout the country.

 Wendy joined VCA in 2010, after working in the field of education for over 15 years.
 Wendy worked in student services for University of Cincinnati, Western Washington University and the Art Institute of Seattle and spent a decade at Antioch University Seattle as an academic advisor and part-time adjunct faculty.
 In addition to being an accomplished photographer and running a portrait photography business, Wendy likes to explore different art mediums; her current favorites are felting, mosaic and encaustics.

-Emily Browne, Marketing Director
+Vacant, Marketing Director